CoderLSF/fast-llama/README.md

 #### Requsitions
 - gcc version 10.x or newer versions
 - libnuma-dev

+> libraries like mpi, openblas, mkl, etc are NOT needed currently.

 #### Compilation
 Method 1.
 Using the provided build script: